jaeeun225/Baby_Turtle_Care/README.md

 ## Overview

 **Baby Turtle Care** is an interactive game where players control a "caring turtle" tasked with keeping two baby turtles safe.
-The objective is to protect the baby turtles from going outside the safe area, as the outside is dangerous.
+It's dangerous outside, so make sure the baby turtles stay in a safe area and take good care of it so that it doesn't get hurt! 🌳❤️

 ## Features